lu-fennell/nix-env-rebuild/README.md

 The summary has these categories:

-- Updating: Packages that are updated because there is a newer version available in nixpkgs (here firefox and git).
+- **Updating**: Packages that are updated because there is a newer version available in nixpkgs (here firefox and git).
-- Adding: Packages that are not present in the current profile, but listed in `packages.nix` (emacs, TeXLive-linkdir).
+- **Adding**: Packages that are not present in the current profile, but listed in `packages.nix` (emacs, TeXLive-linkdir).
-- Removing: Packages that are currently installed but are not listed `packages.nix` or `store-paths.txt` (evince).
+- **Removing**: Packages that are currently installed but are not listed `packages.nix` or `store-paths.txt` (evince).
-- Updates through store-path packages: the subset of updates that is triggered by `store-paths.txt`.
+- **Updates through store-path packages**: the subset of updates that is triggered by `store-paths.txt`.
-- Updates and reinstalls blocked by store-path packages: packages that would be updated according to nixpkgs but are kept at the currently installed version by an override in `store-paths.txt`.
+- **Updates and reinstalls blocked by store-path packages**: packages that would be updated according to nixpkgs but are kept at the currently installed version by an override in `store-paths.txt`.